 - Network contacts

 Dutch newspapers often list English-speaking job openings within specific industries.
 For example, NRC Handelsblad tends to be focused on management-level jobs, De Telegraaf and Algemeen Dagblad list administrative and technical jobs, and Het Financieele Dagblad advertises vacancies primarily in the financial sector.
-The free magazine Metro (which can be found weekdays in most major bus and train stations, as well as on many trams), has job listings as does Intermediair.
+The website Intermediair also has job vacancies.

 There are many online job boards which advertise vacancies (vacature) in the Netherlands, and most allow jobseekers to post their own CVs/resumes for perusal by prospective employers.